queelius/beautiful-deception/README.md

 ## Lazy Computation and Infinite Digests

 **Lazy computation** refers to the programming strategy of delaying the calculation of a value until it is needed.
-This concept is particularly useful in dealing with theoretically infinite outputs on finite Turing machines.
+This concept is particularly useful in dealing with theoretically infinite outputs on finite machines.
+One can even define an algebra over the data structure, such as `truncate` and, `apply`, and so on.
+However, note that operations like `concat` are restricted to left-hand-side being finite and right-hand-side being potentially infinite.
+Essentially, any operation that does not require acccess or modification with respect to the right-hand-side is allowed.

 In our framework, `LazyDigest` generates infinite outputs based on a seed value and a hash function, allowing the digest to be computed on demand: